dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 IAsyncStream<int> stream = streamProvider.GetStream<int>(Guid, "MyStreamNamespace");
 ```

 [`Orleans.Streams.IAsyncStream<T>`](https://github.com/dotnet/orleans/blob/master/src/Orleans/Streams/Core/IAsyncStream.cs) is a logical, strongly-typed handle to a virtual stream.
 It is similar in spirit to Orleans Grain Reference.
 Calls to `GetStreamProvider` and `GetStream` are purely local.
-The arguments to `GetStream` are a GUID and an additional string, which can be null, that together comprise the stream identity (similar in sprit to the arguments to `GrainFactory.GetGrain`).
+The arguments to `GetStream` are a GUID and an additional string that we call a stream namespace (which can be null).
+Together the GUID and the namespace string comprise the stream identity (similar in sprit to the arguments to `GrainFactory.GetGrain`).
+The combination of GUID and namespace string provide extra flexibility in determining stream identities.
+Just like grain 7 may exist within the Grain type `PlayerGrain` and a different grain 7 may exist within the grain type `ChatRoomGrain`, Stream 123 may exist with the stream namespace `PlayerEventsStream` a different stream 123 may exist within the stream namespace type `ChatRoomMessagesStream`.

 ### Producing and Consuming